 - The Nomination Committee recommends on appointments and dismissals of top executives.
 This committee comprises at least four members, and the majority are independent outside directors.
 The members have a say in the succession plan for the CEO and other top executives.

-- We have celebrated 100th anniversary in 2016 and created the Meiji Group 2026 Vision, our Long-term Business Plan.
+- We have created the Meiji Group 2026 Vision, our Long-term Business Plan.
 With a view to achieving the group’s vision for 2026, we have established a set of standards (“Leadership Value”) for our executives.
-Leadership Value was reviewed by both the Nomination Committee and the Board of Directors before being resolved by the latter in January 2018.
+Leadership Value was reviewed by both the Nomination Committee and the Board of Directors before being resolved by the latter.

 - 1) Strategic planning and action: Imagination, decisiveness, ability to achieve breakthroughs, ability to channel creative energies

 - 2) Organizational leadership skills: Ability to communicate and convince, ability to motivate, magnanimity for others’ mistakes, ability to develop others’ talents

 - 3) Character: Ability to recognize and channel diverse talents, upstanding character